How to Get Daily HR News as a People Manager — Before Your First One-on-One

 - Insist on studies over takes

 - Future-of-work discourse is nine parts opinion.
-Add "prefer peer-reviewed research and large-sample surveys; name the sample size" to your prompt — suddenly the hybrid-work debate arrives with evidence attached.
+Add "prefer peer-reviewed research and large-sample surveys; name the sample size" to the Assignment — suddenly the hybrid-work debate arrives with evidence attached.

 - Give the leadership team its own copy